Molly Wilson: Head Teacher

 Molly is a great example of what early education is all about.
 Being a Co-op Preschool alum, she is excited to come full circle and contribute to the same nurturing community that she enjoyed as a child.
-With a degree in social sciences and a concentration in early childhood development, pursuing her Masters in education was a natural progression.
+She has a masters in education and has taught at the Co-op for over 10 years.
+Molly is the Co-op’s beloved head teacher and teachers the 2-3, 3-4, and 4-5(Pre-K) classes.
 She is thrilled to work with children and their parents during this exciting time of development.
-Her past experience of working with children reinforced her belief in the importance of the relationship between teachers, parents and their children.
+Molly’s experience of working with children has reinforced her belief in the importance of the relationship between teachers, parents and their children.
 Children are drawn to her warm, happy and energetic personality.
-Molly is as excited to teach her little students as she is to learn from them and she can’t wait for the year to start!
+Molly is as excited to teach her little students as she is to learn from them.

 - Basing our work with children on knowledge of child development (and learning)